the-road-to-graphql/the-road-to-graphql/manuscript/08-apollo-server/index.md

 export { sequelize };
 ~~~~~~~~

+*Note: To access the environment variables in your source code, install and add the [dotenv package](https://github.com/motdotla/dotenv) as described in this [setup tutorial](https://www.robinwieruch.de/minimal-node-js-babel-setup/).*

 In the same file, you can physically associate all your models with each other to expose them to your application as data access layer (models) for the database.

 {title="src/models/index.js",lang="javascript"}